willcrossb/RT_sentiment/README.md

 It takes a database of tweets and ultimately converts said database into a sentiment index.
 Documentation within the code will hopefully be clear

-* *Link to blog that uses this code: https://medium.com/@willcross24/a-real-time-economic-sentiment-index-13e6339b9d18*